-Alphabet Soup Agencies
+New Deal Alphabet Soup Agencies

 Almost all of these agencies had an acronym like the CCC, TVA, or HOLC.
-Therefore, these collectively came to be known as FDR's "Alphabet Soup Agencies" or just "Alphabet Agencies."
+Therefore, they came to be known as FDR's "Alphabet Soup Agencies" or just "Alphabet Agencies."

 Here are some of the more well-known New Deal Alphabet Agencies: